Horace Jacobs: Religion

 Horace Jacobs had been raised a Baptist, as he had multiple ancestors who were Baptist ministers.
 While in Chicopee, he became a staunch Methodist.
 He was a trustee of the Pynchon Street Methodist Episcopal Church in Springfield, and later a trustee of Trinity Methodist Episcopal Church in Springfield.

 Family life

-He married Emily Laura Owen (1820-1898), daughter of Abijah Owen and Laura Eggleston of Westfield on November 22, 1842.
+He married Emily Laura Owen, daughter of Abijah Owen and Laura Eggleston of Westfield on November 22, 1842.
 Her younger brother, Abijah Chauncey Owen participated in the California Gold Rush in 1849.

 They had 5 children: Chauncey Alonzo Jacobs, Mary Laura Jacobs, Miriam Owen Jacobs, Rachel Bates Jacobs, and Horace Homer Jacobs.
 Chauncey A. Jacobs graduated from Yale University and worked as a doctor in Boston.
 Miriam Owen Jacobs graduated from Vassar College and married the Rev. Charles Francis Rice, and they had a son named Horace Jacobs Rice.
 Rachel Bates Jacobs graduated from Vassar College and served on the Springfield School Committee.
 Horace H. Jacobs married Alice Taylor Jacobs and lived for some time in Dorchester, Massachusetts.

 He died in Salt Lake City while returning from a trip to California to see his brother, Enoch.
-He is buried in the Springfield Cemetery.